viewstools/docs/README.md

 # Views
-**An effective framework for creating production-quality interfaces**
+**An effective framework for creating production quality interfaces**

 Views is a simplified language to describe user interfaces (UI) and their interactions (UX).
 This is what it looks like: